21 Newborn Winter Essentials Every Parent Will Actually Use

 It’s true that it’s not exactly an essential.
 But it will certainly help to make those winter diaper changes much less stressful for everyone involved!

-20. Stroller footmuff
+20. Stroller Footmuff

 Just because it’s cold outdoors, that doesn’t mean you want to be stuck at home until spring rolls around.